mklarqvist/StormBitmaps/README.md

 # FastIntersectCount

-These functions compute the set intersection count of pairs of **equal-sized** integer sets.
-Several functions exploit set sparsity by using additional information such as integer indices or reduction preprocessors.
+These functions compute the set intersection count of pairs of integer sets with equal upper bounds [0, ..., m).
+Several functions exploit possible set sparsity by using additional information such as positional indices or reduction preprocessors.

 Compile test suite with: `make` and run `./fast_intersect_count`

+### History

+These functions were originally developed for [Tomahawk](https://github.com/mklarqvist/Tomahawk) for computing genome-wide linkage-disequilibrium but can be applied to any intersect-count problem.

 ## Computing set intersections